 I don’t know about you, but personally, I’m never happy unless I’ve made more money this year than I made the last.
 There’s always room to go bigger.

 The easiest way to pull in more money is to go multichannel.
-Selling on eBay and your own online store will get you maximum return on investment.
+Selling on eBay, your own online store, and even on other channels like Walmart will get you maximum return on investment.
 Although selling on eBay and Amazon simultaneously will create some new challenges, you won’t have to make any adjustments to your supply chain when you list the same products.

 Of course, expanding your inventory won’t hurt either.
 You’ll just need to keep your storage systems and records organized.